wilgaboury/sbdb/explain.md

 ## Conclusion

 This database came about from wrestling with a simple question: how could one create an embedded database that supports truly concurrent multi-process writes?
 From this starting point, it felt to me like the entire design fell into place as a natural logical progression.
 I see this system as filling a neglected niche, small applications that want resilient storage with ACID guarantees but don’t want the large leap in complexity of standard embedded databases (or full DBMSs for that matter).
-Working with files is one of the first proramming topics people learn about, so it’s a huge benefit that this design is simply providing additional safety to a persistence interface that everyone is already familiar with.
+Working with files is one of the first proramming topics people learn about, so it’s a huge benefit that this database is simply providing additional safety to a persistence interface that everyone is already familiar with.

 ### Addendum on Hierarchical Databases